rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 1. Place the `Cropped` folder in the `ProcessedData` folder located in the root directory.
 2. Ensure the files are organized according to the specified folder structure.

-This setup will allow you to successfully execute the test script.
-Let me know if you need further clarification!